cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You also set the date and time or number of days for custodian approval, according to the length of your approval process.

-In the same way as a withdrawal address, you start your action from the Asset or Ledger view.
+In the same way as a withdrawal address, you start your action from the Asset view or Ledger view.

 #### Steps